 What has changed in Telehealth billing?

-It is an old-classroom rule that rural areas that are far away from availing regular services, telehealth services may not be covered for such areas, but now has been extended depending on emergencies.
+It is an old-classroom rule that in rural areas that are far away from availing regular services, telehealth services may not be covered for such areas, but now has been extended depending on emergencies.

 CMS has given relaxation to these rules using a waiver code 1135 stating how and where a provider can render telehealth services.
-Medicare will now pay for offices, hospitals, and other visits furnished through telehealth throughout the nation that includes patient’s location of any demography, without any restrictions.
+Medicare will now pay for offices, hospitals, and other visits furnished through telehealth throughout the nation that includes the patient’s location of any demography, without any restrictions.

 There is a waive-off for federal healthcare programs through telehealth visits by the Office of Inspector General, which is a flexible factor brought in telehealth medicine.
 During emergencies, there is no need for enforcing HIPAA compliance for all patient communications and allow availing of telehealth services to be provided through everyday communication tools or apps like FaceTime or Skype.

 Documenting codes based on these changes